Sean-Watters/mu-calc-de-bruijn/README.md

 # Correct-by-Consruction Foundations of the Modal mu-Calculus

-An implementation the modal mu-calculus in Agda.
+An implementation of the modal mu-calculus in Agda.